 Courses

-This course presents students with a technical, historical, and cultural understanding of the fiber medium.
-Students learn the basics of textile processes, including dyeing, knitting, weaving, sewing, and lacemaking.
-Technical demonstrations and samples will be covered in class while students are encouraged to expand upon covered material through long-term personal projects.
+This course provides students with a comprehensive understanding of the technical, historical, and cultural aspects of the fiber medium.
+Students learn the basics of textile processes, including dyeing, weaving, sewing, and lacemaking.
+Technical demonstrations and samples will be covered in class, while students are encouraged to expand upon covered material through long-term personal projects.
 Technical demonstrations will be supported with slide lectures demonstrating the historical context of fiber processes and their contemporary applications.
+No prior experience is necessary.
 Attendance for the first class is mandatory.
+Course approval will be evaluated following registration in SIS.

 Distribution Area: Humanities